rbngtm1/AWS_Exam/lambda.md

                           ]
                     }

 #### Note: Lambda execution role policy does not have access to create CloudWatch logs.
+#### When configuring AWS SQS as event source for AWS Lambda function, what is the maximum batch size supported by AWS SQS for ReceiveMessage call?
+  * 10